NIME-conference/nime-website/ethics.md

 ### Accessibility

--   Authors should seek inclusivity in the mode of production and engagement, where differently-abled individuals (e.g. people with a learning disability, people with impairments, etc.) can access or benefit from the technology and take part in the research and/or artistic process.
+-   Authors should seek inclusivity in the mode of production and engagement, such that all individuals can access or benefit from the technology and take part in the research and/or artistic process.

 ### Environmental